 In recognition of the impact of COVID-19, additional disclosure training will be undertaken by all staff.

-Our Governors will be subjected to an enhanced DBS check and 'Section 128' check.
+Our Local Governing Board will be subjected to an enhanced DBS check and 'Section 128' check.

-We will follow Safer Recruitment processes and checks for all staff.
+We will follow Safer Recruitment processes and checks for all staff including online checks.

 5.0 The Designated Safeguarding Lead (DSL)